COSIMA/regional-mom6/README.md

 1. a cool idea for a new regional MOM6 domain,
 2. a working MOM6 executable on a machine of your choice,
 3. a bathymetry file that at least covers your domain,
-4. 3D ocean forcing files *of any resolution* on your choice of A, B or C Arakawa grid,
+4. 3D ocean forcing files *of any resolution* on your choice of A, B, or C Arakawa grid,
 5. surface forcing files (eg ERA or JRA reanalysis), and
 6. [GFDL's FRE tools](https://github.com/NOAA-GFDL/FRE-NCtools) must be downloaded and compiled on the machine you are using.